Overview

 • Enterprise interface (URL part: enterprise-interface)

-It is mainly created for e-shops, POS, kiosks, booking, and other similar production systems which need to get the data lists.
+It is mainly created for e-shops, POS, kiosks, booking, and other similar production systems that need to get the data lists.

 • Customer interface (URL part: customer-interface)